ruyrybeyro/chrootvpn/README.md

 KNOWN FEATURES

 .
-The CShell daemon writes over X11; if VPN is not working when called/installed from an ssh session, start/restart the script using a X11 graphical terminal;
+The CShell daemon writes over X11; if VPN is not working when called/installed from an ssh session, or afterr logging in, start/restart the script using a X11 graphical terminal;

 .
 The script/chroot is not designed to allow automatic remote deploying of new versions of both CShell (or SNX?)-aparently this functionality is not supported for Linux clients.
 If the status command of this script shows new versions, uninstall and install it again;